yuzima/font-offset/README.md

 ## Explanation

-The font's basic metrics are like this picture shows:
+Every font has its own metrics.
+They are different from other fonts'.
+Generally, the font's ascender/descender are like this picture shows:

 ![](https://how-ocr-works.com/images/resolution/letter-body.png)